 The lead miners' houses of the 18th and early 19th centuries are another significant type, integral to the history and character of the AONB.
 They were built on scattered smallholdings of hay and grazing fields (the allotment) for the most part as tenantry to the large estates amassed by the mine owners.
 Separated farm buildings were rarely affordable and few remain.
-Instead animals were housed alongside or behind door and porch added to the house itself the house under a continuous roof that sometimes almost reached the ground.
+Instead animals were housed alongside or behind the house under a continuous roof that sometimes almost reached the ground.